intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 PPML (Privacy-Preserving Machine Learning) aims at protecting user privacy, meanwhile keep machine learning applications still useful.
 However, achieving this goal without impacting existing applications is no trival, especially in end-to-end big data scenarios.
 To reslove this problem, Analytics-Zoo provides an end-to-end PPML platform for Big Data AI based on Intel SGX.
 This PPML platform ensure the whole Big Data & AI pipeline are fully protected by secured SGX enclave in hardware level, meanwhile exising Big Data & AI applications, such as Flink, Spark, SparkSQL and machine/deep learning, can be seamlessly migrated into this PPML platform without any code changes.

 ## PPML for Big Data AI

-Based on Intel SGX (Software Guard Extensions) and LibOS projects ([Graphene](https://grapheneproject.io/) and [Occlum](https://occlum.io/)), Analytics-Zoo empowers our customers (e.g., data scientists and big data developers) to build PPML applications on top of large scale dataset without impacting existing applications.

-One of the biggest challenge in PPML is migrating E2E

 To take full advantage of big data, especially the value of private or sensitive data, customers need to build a trusted platform under the guidance of privacy laws or regulation, such as [GDPR](https://gdpr-info.eu/).
 This requirement raises a big challenge to customers who already have big data and big data applications, such as Spark/SparkSQL, Flink and AI applications.
 Migrating these applications into privacy preserving way requires lots of additional efforts.

+With Analytics-Zoo, customers can build a Trusted Platform for big data with a few clicks, and all existing big data & AI applications can be migrated into this platform without any code changes.

+To achieve this goal, Analytics-Zoo uses serval security technologies

+Different from state-of-the-art PPML solution, Analytics-Zoo focuses on big data, end-to-end  and distributed analytisis & AI applications.
+This PPML platform ensure the whole Big Data & AI pipeline are fully protected by secured SGX enclave in hardware level, meanwhile exising Big Data & AI applications, such as Flink, Spark, SparkSQL and machine/deep learning, can be seamlessly migrated into this PPML platform without any code changes.

+Based on Intel SGX (Software Guard Extensions) and LibOS projects ([Graphene](https://grapheneproject.io/) and [Occlum](https://occlum.io/)), Analytics-Zoo empowers our customers (e.g., data scientists and big data developers) to build PPML applications on top of large scale dataset without impacting existing applications.
+In specific:

+- Confiditional Computation with SGX
+- Seamless migration with LibOS.
+Based on Intel SGX (Software Guard Extensions) and LibOS projects ([Graphene](https://grapheneproject.io/) and [Occlum](https://occlum.io/)), Analytics-Zoo empowers our customers (e.g., data scientists and big data developers) to build PPML applications on top of large scale dataset without impacting existing applications.
+- Secured networks with TLS and encryption
+- File or model protection with encryption
+- Environment & App attestation with SGX attestation

 Note: Intel SGX requires hardware support, please [check if your CPU has this feature](https://www.intel.com/content/www/us/en/support/articles/000028173/processors/intel-core-processors.html).
 In [3rd Gen Intel Xeon Scalable Processors](https://newsroom.intel.com/press-kits/3rd-gen-intel-xeon-scalable/), SGX allows up to 1TB of data to be included in secure enclaves.